Human rights in the United States: Labor rights

-By the late 1970s, Cesar Chavez tactics had forced growers to recognize the UFW as the bargaining agent for 50,000 field workers in California and Florida.

 Labor rights in the United States have been linked to basic constitutional rights.
 Comporting with the notion of creating an economy based upon highly skilled and high wage labor employed in a capital-intensive dynamic growth economy, the United States enacted laws mandating the right to a safe workplace, workers compensation, Unemployment insurance, fair labor standards, collective bargaining rights, Social Security, prohibiting child labor and guaranteeing a minimum wage.

 During the 19th and 20th centuries, safer conditions and workers' rights were gradually mandated by law, but this trend has reversed to some extent towards pro-business policies since the 1980s.

 In 1935, the National Labor Relations Act recognized and protected "the rights of most workers in the private sector to organize labor unions, to engage in collective bargaining, and to take part in strikes and other forms of concerted activity in support of their demands."
 However, many states hold to the principle of at-will employment, which says an employee can be fired for any or no reason, without warning and without recourse, unless violation of State or Federal civil rights laws can be proven.
 In 2011, 11.8% of U.S. workers were members of labor unions with 37% of public sector (government) workers in unions while only 6.9% of private sector workers were union members.

 As of 2006, U.S. workers worked longer hours on average than any other industrialized country, having surpassed Japan.
 Info published in 2007 showed U.S. workers rank high in terms of production.

 As of 2008, the United States' maternity leave policy is distinct from other industrialized countries for its relative scarcity of benefits.
 The length of protected maternity leave ranks 20th out of the 21 high-income countries.
 Moreover, most foreign wealthy nations provide some form of wage compensation for the leave of absence; the United States is the only one of these 21 countries that does not offer such paid leave.

-In 2014, the United States received a poor grade of "4" on the ITUC's Global Rights Index, which ranks the worst places in the world for workers' rights, with "1" being the best and "5" the worst.
+In 2014, the United States received a grade of "4" on the ITUC's Global Rights Index, which ranks workers' rights in different countries, with "1" being the best and "5" the worst.

 In 2014, the United States was considered a "medium risk" country for child labor according to Maplecroft's 2014 Child Labor Index.

 In 2015, the United States and Papua New Guinea were reported to be the only countries in the world that did not guarantee paid maternal leave by law.

 Reports by the ITUC in 2020 and Oxfam in 2023 stated that the United States ranks among the worst among developed countries for labor protections.